 4. Current health status (if sick, you may need to drink more water)

 How Much Water Should I Drink while Pregnant?

 If you are pregnant, your recommendations change so please consult your doctor for guidelines for your individual needs.
-But general guidelines for pregnant women of all ages state they should aim to drink ten 8-ounce glasses (80 ounces) of water each day.
+Pregnant women of all ages should aim to drink ten 8-ounce glasses (80 ounces) of water each day.